Today's Monday • 6 mins read

-However, they are not for everyone as some evidence warns they could be habit-forming.
+TLDR: They work somewhat, but not miraculously.
+Plus, some evidence warns they could be habit-forming.

-They are also called smart drugs, memory enhancers, neuro enhancers, cognitive enhancers, focus pills, and intelligence enhancers, and brain boosters.
+Nootropics are also called smart drugs, memory enhancers, neuro enhancers, cognitive enhancers, focus pills, intelligence enhancers, and brain boosters.

 To date, there is no scientific consensus on what constitutes a nootropic.

-• Similarly, a 2016 review of studies concluded that the herb Bacopa monnieri may help improve memory and attention in healthy adults aged 18-35.
+- Similarly, a 2016 review concluded that the herb Bacopa monnieri may help improve memory and attention in healthy adults aged 18-35.

 Nootropics are generally considered safe when taken at recommended doses.

-Nootropics are not regulated by the Food and Drug Administration (FDA) in the United States, so it is important to talk to a doctor or healthcare provider before taking them.
+Nootropics are not regulated by the Food and Drug Administration (FDA) in the United States, and may have an addiction potential, so always talk to a doctor or healthcare provider before taking them.

-Some nootropic abusers may overwork or overplay themselves to “toxic productivity” and into serious ill-health.
+Some nootropic abusers may overwork or overplay themselves into “toxic productivity” and into serious ill-health.

-Some scientists believe that there is no such thing as a true nootropic, and that the term is simply a marketing gimmick.
-Others believe that nootropics do exist, but they are not as effective as they are claimed to be.
+Some scientists believe there is no such thing as a true nootropic and that the term is simply a marketing gimmick.

 The most common side effects of nootropics include headaches, nausea, gastrointestinal upset, anxiety, irritability, and insomnia.